Hannans

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Hannans' suburb income level is among the top percentile nationally, according to AreaSearch aggregated ATO data for financial year 2023.
+The suburb of Hannans has one of the highest income levels nationally, according to AreaSearch's aggregation of latest ATO data for the financial year ending June 2023.
 The median income among taxpayers in Hannans is $87,398, with an average income of $101,265.
-This compares to Rest of WA's figures of $59,973 and $74,392 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $95,806 (median) and $111,007 (average) as of September 2025.
-Census data shows household, family, and personal incomes all rank highly in Hannans, between the 94th and 97th percentiles nationally.
-The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 33.6% of residents (887 people), similar to the region where 31.1% occupy this bracket.
-Economic strength is evident through 46.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 89.3% of income, reflecting strong purchasing power.
+This compares to figures for the rest of WA, which are $59,973 and $74,392 respectively.
+Based on a 9.62% increase in wages since financial year 2023, estimated incomes as of September 2025 would be approximately $95,806 (median) and $111,007 (average).
+Census data shows that household, family, and personal incomes in Hannans all rank highly nationally, between the 94th and 97th percentiles.
+The earnings profile indicates that the $1,500 - $2,999 bracket dominates, with 33.6% of residents (887 people) falling into this category, similar to the regional figure of 31.1%.
+Economic strength is evident in Hannans, with 46.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+After accounting for housing costs, residents retain 89.3% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income